Skip to content

 Go back

-Have you ever messed with the calendar on your phone or your laptop, tried to go back in time as far as you could.
-Do you notice that there isn’t the year zero.
-Is the calendar broken you may ask?
-But there actually isn’t the year zero, here’s why!
+Have you ever messed with the calendar on your phone or your laptop and tried to go back in time as far as you could?
+Did you notice that there isn’t the year zero?
+Is the calendar broken, you may ask?
+There actually isn’t a year zero, and here’s why!

-The birth of zero was most likely to took place in ancient Mesopotamia, which is now part of present-day Iraq, Iran, Turkey, Syria and Kuwait.
+The birth of zero most likely took place in ancient Mesopotamia, which is now part of present-day Iraq, Iran, Turkey, Syria, and Kuwait.
 The first recorded use of a zero-like symbol dates to sometime around the third century B.C.
-But it’s Fibonacci who introduced the 0 to Europe through his book Liber Abaci (Book of Calculation) in 1202.
+But it was Fibonacci who introduced the 0 to Europe through his book Liber Abaci (Book of Calculation) in 1202.

-The year zero doesn’t exist in the Gregorian Calendar, which is the one we use daily due to the late presence of the idea ‘0’ at Europe.
-But what about other calendars created by others civilizations who had knew ‘0’ for a long time?
-The answer is they do have the year zero!
+The year zero doesn’t exist in the Gregorian Calendar, which is the one we use daily, due to the late presence of the idea of “0” in Europe.
+But what about other calendars created by civilizations that had known “0” for a long time?
+The answer is: they do have the year zero!

-For example, the Vikram Samvat and the Shaka Samvat, two main calendars in common use in present-day India, who have known the idea of zero long before the Europeans, have a zero point of 57 BC and of 78 AD respectively.
+For example, the Vikram Samvat and the Shaka Samvat, two main calendars in common use in present-day India, which had known the idea of zero long before the Europeans, have a zero point of 57 BC and 78 AD, respectively.

 References